Select a Topic:

 About

-The Davetrina Seles Gadson Health Equity Mini-Grants support small but impactful projects focused on health equity in aphasia.
-This initiative is designed to support innovative projects that address systemic inequities in aphasia care and research.
+The Davetrina Seles Gadson Health Equity Mini-Grants support small but impactful and innovative projects focused on health equity in aphasia.
 We are currently offering up to three mini-grants of $500 each.

 These mini-grants honor the legacy of Dr. Davetrina Seles Gadson, a remarkable leader in speech-language pathology and health equity.
 Her groundbreaking work advanced our understanding of aphasia care for underserved communities and inspired a commitment to fostering change in healthcare systems.